radenwijaya/vlog8_shortestpath/README.md

 I still strongly discourage the use of this algorithm in production even though for all the tests I conducted with this algorithm produces the same result as Floyd-Warshall's algorithm.
 The correctness of this algorithm has not yet been proven, especially on larger input as I have no way to confirm it.

+I've provided 1 million vertices input available as zip and please extract it to the working directory of the application.
+If you need you can generate up to 10 million vertices, but I cannot upload it as it is too big for the github.

 Delphi version is updated to 10.3 Rio as it can compile 64 bit binary even on Free Community Edition.
 Delphi is availabe from https://www.embarcadero.com/products/delphi/product-editions Please choose 64 bit install to run my application